-Lastly, jitterbugs are best suited for being used during the dog days of summer when fish are roaming around just after daybreak or right before sundown.
+Lastly, jitterbugs are best suited for being used during the dog days of summer when fish roam around just after daybreak or right before sundown.
 At these times during July through September, fish will be looking for large insects that might fall into the water.
 The jitterbug very closely resembles a jitterbug and can entice fish to bite when other poppers might not work.

 One of the most common types of popper lures is known as ‘spitters.’
-These simply feature the concave mouth opening that is bowl-shaped and designed to produce the telltale ‘pop’ sound and effect as it is pulled through the water.
+These feature the concave mouth opening that is bowl-shaped and designed to produce the telltale ‘pop’ sound and effect as it is pulled through the water.

 These lures are known as spitters because it looks like they are literally ‘spitting’ water out of their mouths into the water in front of them.
 These spitter poppers typically work very well at any time when fish are biting topwater lures.
 You really can’t go wrong throwing a spitter during the early morning, late evening, or throughout the darkness at night.

 Another kind of popper lures are known as ‘chuggers.’
-These are the more traditional types of lures that produce an unmistakable ‘pop’ sound as it is twitched across the water’s surface back to your position.
+These more traditional types of lures produce an unmistakable ‘pop’ sound as it is twitched across the water’s surface back to your position.
 Chuggers have a much more even mouth design that is made to produce a more distinctive ‘bloop’ sound that is louder and disperses more water as it is being retrieved.

 The mouth is designed in such a way that it creates a large bubble that forms over the top of the lure itself and will burst, which produces a louder, more noticeable sound.
 This bigger bubble and splash appear much more similar to an actual frog or other creature making its way across the surface.